Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DATA-STRICTNESS.md

 Ideally, an Ed-Fi API _should_ treat property _values_ as case insensitive.
 For example, the local course codes "MATH-01" and "math-01" would be treated as exactly equivalent.
-For example, if a system contains a `Course` with a `LocalCourseCode` of "MATH-01", then that system ought to accept "math-01" and other variants interchangeably in place of "MATH-01".
+By implication, if a system contains a `Course` with a `LocalCourseCode` of "MATH-01", then that system ought to accept "math-01" and other variants interchangeably in place of "MATH-01".
 This requirement is not mandatory because it may be impractical in some data stores.